Blue Jays Spring Training

 373 Douglas Avenue

 Send this page to a friend

 Florida Auto Exchange Stadium is nestled among small businesses and homes just a few blocks from downtown Dunedin.
 The nearby commercial enterprises have a homely feel to them, and the ballpark's location is the most residential of any in Spring Training.
-Adding to that feel, the VFW Post #2550 building, Hale Senior Activity Center and Iris Family Restaurant are directly across the street.
+Adding to that feel, the VFW Post #2550 building, Hale Senior Activity Center and Home Plate Cafe (formerly the Iris Family Restaurant) are directly across the street.
 The Curtis Fundamental Elementary School is located behind the left field wall and the Dunedin Public Library beyond the right field wall.